neurodevs/.github/profile/README.md

 * Portability: Each package runs on virtually any device via Node.js, from desktops to mobile and cloud
 * Privacy First: Emphasis on local data processing ensures user privacy while maintaining compatibility with cloud workflows
 * Interoperability: Solutions are designed to integrate seamlessly with existing neuroinformatics tools and workflows

+## Personomic

+Personomic represents my vision for individualized, N-of-1 neuroinformatics by integrating diverse data and knowledge sources.
+Data sources are specific to the individual, encompassing biosignals such as EEG, PPG, ECG, and EDA, along with genomics, neuroimaging, and more.
+Conversely, knowledge sources are broadly designed to apply to most individuals, specific subpopulations, or universally to all humans.
+They include neuroanatomical ontologies, structural regions, connectivity patterns associated with certain conditions, and other foundational inputs.

+I intend to apply Personomic to investigate my own chronic illness to an unprecedented level of detail, including a particularly unusual and experimentally manipulatable case of right-sided C-tactile allodynia.
+To the best of my knowledge, no other unilateral case has been described in existing literature.
+Astonishingly, I can temporarily and reproducibly abolish this condition through vestibular, gustatory, auditory, and visceral interventions.
+The only location where these distinct sensory modalities converge is in the left insular cortex, and hence I presume it's central to my condition.

 ## Background